Medtronic to pay $9.2M fine on kickback charges regarding South Dakota neurosurgeon

 Clark added that the investigation into Medtronic showed the government's "commitment to ensure that medical device manufacturers do not use improper financial relationships to influence physician decisionmaking."

-The federal Anti-Kickback Statute outlaws direct or indirect offers to pay for or provide anything of value to convince doctors to use products or services covered by federal health care programs.
+The federal Anti-Kickback Statute outlaws direct or indirect offers to pay for or provide anything of value to persuade doctors to use products or services covered by federal health care programs.

 "Outside of a small number of sales employees, DOJ's investigation did not find that Medtronic was aware of this alleged misconduct at the time it occurred," Medtronic spokesman Ben Petok said in an e-mail.
 "Upon investigation of this conduct, which violated the company's policies, Medtronic took various remedial steps, including termination and other disciplinary action against employees directly or peripherally involved, and enhancing relevant training."